GET IN TOUCH : 01484 821 500

 What should I include in my will if I have young children?

-Writing a will when you have young children is incredibly important, as you need to consider who you would like to look after them if you die.
+Writing a Will when you have young children is incredibly important, as you need to consider who you would like to look after them if you die.
 If they are under 18, you can then appoint a guardian for them in your will.
 This will only take effect if there is no one else with parental responsibility over your children when you die.

 Young children can also be included as beneficiaries in wills, and you are able to decide what age you want them to have access to their inheritance.
 This is typically at ages 18, 21, or 25 and, until they reach that age, their inheritance will be held in a trust.
 You can appoint people called trustees who will manage this on your children’s behalf.